-The basic Image Fusion concept assumes that there is some useful information for all parts of the observed scene at least in one of the input sensors.
+As mentioned in a previous section, Image Fusion is the process of combining information from different input sensor images, in order to form a new composite, synthetic image that contains all the useful information (details) from the input images.
+This concept assumes that there is some useful information for all parts of the observed scene at least in one of the input sensors.
 However, this assumption might not always be true.
 This means that there might be parts of the observed scene where there is only degraded information available.
 The current fusion algorithms will fuse all high quality information from the input sensors and for the common degraded areas will form a blurry mixture of the input images, as there is no high quality information available.

-In the following section, the problem of identifying the areas of common degraded information in all input images is addressed.
+In this section, the problem of identifying the areas of common degraded information in all input images is addressed.
 A mechanism is established for identifying common degraded areas in an image.
-Once this part is identified, an image restoration approach can be applied as a second step in order to enhance these parts for the final composite "fused" image.
+Once this part is identified, we can apply an image restoration approach as a second step in order to enhance these parts for the final composite "fused" image.

-4.1 Identifying common degraded areas in the sensor images
+4.1.
+Identifying common degraded areas in the sensor images

 The first task will be to identify the areas of degraded information in the input sensor images.
-An identification approach, based on local image statistics, will be pursued to trace the degraded areas.
+We will follow a simple identification approach, based on local image statistics to trace the degraded areas.

-The "fused" image will be employed, as it emerges from the fusion algorithm.
-As mentioned earlier, the fusion algorithm will attempt to merge the areas of high detail to the fused image, whereas for the areas of degraded information, i.e. areas of weak edges or texture in all input images, will not impose any preference to any of the input images and therefore the estimated fusion weights will remain approximately equal to the initial weights $w_i = 1/T$.
-Consequently, the areas of out-of-focus distortion will be described by areas of low edge information in the fused image.
-Equivalently, some areas of very low texture or constant background also need to be excluded, since there is no benefit in restoring them.
-These areas can be traced, by evaluating the local standard deviation of an edge information metric in small local neighbourhoods around each pixel.
+We will use the "fused" image, as it emerges from the fusion algorithm, described at previous sections after t iterations.
+As mentioned earlier, the fusion algorithm will attempt to merge the areas of high detail to the fused image, whereas for the areas of degraded information, i.e. areas of weak edges or texture in all input images, will not impose any preference to any of the input images and therefore the estimated fusion weights will remain approximately equal to the initial weights $w_i = 1/T$ .
+Consequently, the areas of outof-focus distortion will be described by areas of low edge information in the fused image.
+Equivalently, some areas of very low texture or constant background also need to be excluded, since there is no benefit in performing restoration of these areas.
+We can trace these areas, by evaluating the local standard deviation of an edge information metric in small local neighbourhoods around each pixel.
 The following algorithm for extracting common degraded areas is described in the following steps:

-- (1) Extract an edge map of the fused image f, using the Laplacian kernel, i.e. $\nabla^2 f(\mathbf{r}, t)$. - (2) Find the local standard deviations $V_L(\mathbf{r},t)$ for each pixel of the Laplacian edge map $\nabla^2 f(\mathbf{r},t)$, using 5×5 local neighbourhoods. - (3) Reduce the dynamic range by calculating $\ln(V_L(\mathbf{r},t))$. - (4) Estimate $V{sL}(\mathbf{r},t)$, by smoothing $\ln(V_L(\mathbf{r},t))$ using a 15×15 median filter. - (5) Create the common degraded area map $A(\mathbf{r})$ by thresholding $V{sL}(\mathbf{r},t)$.
-The mask $A(\mathbf{r})$ is set to 1, for those \mathbf{r} that $q \min_r(V{sL}(\mathbf{r},t)) < V{sL}(\mathbf{r},t) < p \max_r(V{sL}(\mathbf{r},t))$, otherwise is set to zero.
+- (i) Extract an edge map of the fused image f, using the Laplacian kernel, i.e. $\nabla^2 f(\mathbf{r}, t)$ . - (ii) Find the local standard deviations $V_L(\mathbf{r}, t)$ for each pixel of the Laplacian edge map $\nabla^2 f(\mathbf{r}, t)$ , using $5 \times 5$ local neighbourhoods. - (iii) Reduce the dynamic range by calculating $\ln(V_L(\mathbf{r}, t))$ . - (iv) Estimate $V{sL}(\mathbf{r}, t)$ , by smoothing $\ln(V_L(\mathbf{r}, t))$ using a 15 × 15 median filter. - (v) Create the common degraded area map $A(\mathbf{r})$ by thresholding $V{sL}(\mathbf{r},t)$ .
+The mask $A(\mathbf{r})$ is set to 1, for those $\mathbf{r}$ that $q \min_r(V{sL}(\mathbf{r},t)) < V{sL}(\mathbf{r},t) < p$ meanr $(V{sL}(\mathbf{r},t))$ , otherwise is set to zero.